EwanColquhoun/wawaswoods/README.md

       * 'Lato' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.

  * ### Colour Scheme
       The colour scheme eventually chosen is one based on green and off-white.
-The colours contrasts with the wood colour in many of the images.
+The colour contrasts with the wood colour in many of the images.

 ![Colour Palate image](assets/readme-images/color-palate.png)